What I Wish I Knew Before My First Agility Trial

 AKC Agility Preferred Guide: Moving From Regular to Preferred If you are thinking about trying AKC agility Preferred, you are not alone.
 Many handlers reach

-ASCA stands for the Australian Shepherd Club of America, so at first glance it sounds like something that only belongs to Aussies.
-The funny thing
+Trying ASCA Agility With My Miniature American Shepherd Moose ASCA stands for the Australian Shepherd Club of America, so at first glance it sounds like

-CPE Agility, or the Canine Performance Events Agility, is a popular form of dog agility that emphasizes teamwork and the bond between dog and handler.
+What is CPE Agility?
+CPE Agility, or the Canine Performance Events Agility, is a popular form of dog agility that emphasizes teamwork and the bond

-If you’ve spent any time watching AKC agility competitions, you may have heard the announcer call out a dog as an All-American.
-But what does
+What Does It Mean: AKC Agility All-American Dog Breed?
+If you’ve spent any time watching AKC agility competitions, you may have heard the announcer call

 Most teams are herding breeds because instinct matters, but the best first step is an intro lesson or instinct test to see how your dog responds.